bmstu-iu9/simple-refal-distrib/docs/3-basics.en.md

 ## Object, pattern, active and result expressions

-Before we will continue study of Refal-5λ, necessary to institute several important definitions.
-We considered different types of Refal expressions that can contain different syntactic constructions.
+Before we continue studying Refal-5λ, it is necessary to institute several important definitions.
+We've considered different types of Refal expressions that can contain different syntactic constructions.
 Now it's time to introduce strict categorization.

-* Refal expression called _object expression_ that can contain only symbols and round brackets.
-Accordingly, terms of which is object expression drafted called _object terms._ Function arguments can be only object expression.
+* Refal expression is called an _object expression_ that can contain only symbols and round brackets.
+Accordingly, terms that make up an object expression are called an _object terms._ Function arguments can be only an object expression.
-* Expression that assembled from symbols, round and angular brackets called _active expression_ or _ground expression._ Content of a field of vision can be only active expression.
+* An expression that assembled from symbols, round and angled brackets is called an _active expression_ or a _ground expression._ The content of the view field can only be an active expression.
-* Expression assembled from symbols, structural brackets and variables called _pattern expression_ or _pattern._ The left sentence part is pattern expression.
+* An expression made up of symbols, structural brackets , and variables is called a _pattern expression_ or _pattern._ The left sentence part is a pattern expression.
-* Expression assembled from symbols, round and angular brackets, variables called _result expression_ or _result._ Right parts of sentence are result expressions.
+* An expression made up of symbols, round and angled brackets, variables is called a _result expression_ or _result._ The right parts of the sentence are expressions of the result.

-Note: _the word ‘pattern’ often used like synonym of ‘left part’, and ‘the result’ like synonym of right part.
-This is right terminology too and meaning of word usually is clear by context._
+Note: _the word ‘pattern’ is often used as a synonym for ‘left part’, and ‘the result’ is often used as a synonym for the right part.
+This is also the correct terminology, and the meaning of the word is usually clear from the context._

 All four types of expressions can be imaged as a figure: